dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 }
 ```

-And the `exams-api.service.ts` file will create a service that uses `HttpClient` to fetch exams from your Flask backend application:
+The second file, `exams-api.service.ts`, will create a service that uses `HttpClient` to fetch exams from your Flask backend application:

 ```typescript
 import {Injectable} from '@angular/core';